 - Community Residential Care

 - Contracting for Clinical Services and Sharing Agreements

 - Contracting for Non-Clinical Services

 - Controlled Substances Accountability

 - Environment of Care

 - General Post Funds

 - Government Purchase Cards

 - Homemaker/Home Health Aide Program

 - Information Management Security

 - Management of Equipment Inventories

 - Management of Supply Inventories

+- Management of Violent Patients

+- Medical Care Collection Fund

 - Patient Care and Quality Management

 - Pharmacy Waiting Times, Security, and Prescription Refills

 - Prosthetics

 - Time and Attendance of Part-Time Physicians

 - Vendor Visits/Gratuities

-Fraud and integrity awareness briefings were also conducted during each of the 11 CAP reviews and about 3,200 VHA employees attended the briefings.
+Fraud and integrity awareness briefings were also conducted during each of the 18 CAP reviews and about 4,300 VHA employees attended the briefings.
 The briefings included a film on the types of fraud that can occur in VA programs, discussions of the OIG's role in investigating criminal activity, and question and answer sessions.